 Gender-based violence at work

+Appalling neglect of workplace safety standards, along with pressure to work long hours in toxic conditions, cause physical and psychological harm, injury and even death.
 Women workers courageously seek ways to come together to challenge work-based violence and exploitation.
 However, they are frequently met with threats and further violence by employers.

 Schoolgirls at risk of gender-based violence